-This rather involved closing process in Omaha or Council Bluffs is all built on many pertinent legal documents, many of which are signed at closing.
+This rather involved closing process in Omaha or Omaha is all built on many pertinent legal documents, many of which are signed at closing.
 As a buyer, you may find yourself signing a dozen (or even more) documents before everything is finalized.
 The good news, though, is that most of this is handled by the escrow or closing agent who gets all these documents ready for your signature.

 The most important and most common documents include:

 - Transfer tax declaration

 Preparing for the Closing Process in Omaha and Omaha